Lucky ducky owners reunited with rare pet that drew birders to Harlingen - NewsBreak

 Some of those people that day had come as far as Corpus Christi and another one from outside the state, Gonzalez said.
 So the owners decided to leave the duck for a couple more days and let people enjoy the opportunity to see it and take photos.

 “They respect the fact that people enjoy taking pictures of these animals and wanted to give people opportunity to do so,” the game warden said.
-“With it being a few more days, however, more people got word of it and more people showed up.”
+“With it being a few more days, however, more people got word of it and more people showed up.”29th annual Rio Grande Valley Birding Festival returns in November

 Gonzalez confirmed the owners picked up the duck Saturday.
 The owners were offered an opportunity to talk with ValleyCentral but were not immediately available for comment.